Edited by: Keri Stooksbury

 That means that even if you have the Chase Sapphire Reserve card, for example, you wouldn’t be able to access this great lounge.
 Once you’ve got the Amex Platinum card, you may enter with up to 2 guests for free.
 Additional guests will be charged $50 per head, which can actually be avoided by adding an authorized user.

-Beginning February 1, 2023, complimentary guest access for Amex Platinum card and Amex Business Platinum card holders will be eliminated.
-The fee per guest will be $50 per adult or $30 per child between 2-17.
+The fee per guest will be $50 per adult or $30 per child between 2 to 17.
 Complimentary guest access will be reinstated once you’ve spent $75,000 in eligible purchases in a calendar year.

 The Amex Centurion Lounge at Hong Kong International Airport boasts a central location in the middle of the airport, meeting rooms, and open-air space.
 The Centurion Lounge at HKG has better and more varied hot food options than the sister lounges in the United States.
 Specifically, there are lots of hot food stations and choices as opposed to 1 core protein choice.